htutarkar67/ICT111-WatchMate-MVP/README.md

 Many movie viewers experience difficulty finding movies that match their interests and preferences.
 The increasing number of movies available on streaming platforms often causes users to spend excessive time searching for content.
 Existing recommendation systems may not always provide personalized suggestions that align with users' specific tastes and viewing habit.

 ## Target Users
-The primary target users are university students, young adults, and movie enthusiasts who regularly watch movies through online streaming platforms.
+The primary target users are university students, young adults, and movie enthusiasts who frequently watch movies through online streaming platforms.
 These users are interested in discovering new movies quickly and receiving recommendations based on their personal preferences and favorite genres.

 ## Initial IT Venture Direction
 The team plans to develop a web-based movie recommendation platform called MovieMatch.
 The system will allow users to search for movies, select favorite genres, save watchlists, rate movies, and receive personalized recommendations.
 The platform aims to improve movie discovery and reduce the time users spend searching for suitable content.